whyexis/head-first-go/chapter4/README.md

 * Replace "hardcoded" literal values with constants, but name them with meaning
 * Typically declared at the package level
 * Constants that start with a capital letter are exported

+## go install

+Compiles and saves the executable in a standard directory

+## Publishing packages

+Use domain names and paths to ensure a package import path is unique e.g. `github.com/headfirstgo/keyboard`

+## go get

+Download and install packages.
+Sets up the subdirectories needed to set up the appropriate import path.